bilken/Flog/readme.txt

     3) In each FLOG_FORMAT_LIST_ITEM(NAME, CFG, FMT, ARG, DISARG, FA), the FMT value must be a string literal.
 Same reason as '2)' above.

-    4) Format specifies like %1$d aren't supported with FLOG() since the format values affect the numbering in obscure ways.
+    4) Format specifiers like %1$d aren't supported with FLOG() since the format values affect the numbering in obscure ways.
 However, if using C++, things like boost::format will work with FLOGS().